jluckyiv/docker-nginx-proxy-letsencrypt-static/README.md

 ## Step 2.
 Customize with your domain and email
 Each `./site/site*` folder represents a website.
-Rename or copy the `site` folders to represent each site you want to serve.
+Rename or copy the `site` folders for each site you want to serve.
 For example, if you're serving three sites, you might do this:

 ```sh